excelbami/NFT-Fractionalization/README.md

 - 🧮 You need **ALL** fractions to reconstruct the original NFT
 - 💰 Fraction prices are set by the original owner
 - 🔄 Transfers follow SIP-010 fungible token standard
+- 💎 Buyout mechanism enables fast acquisition without collecting all fractions individually
+- 🚀 Once all fractions are acquired via buyout, the initiator can reconstruct the NFT

 ## 🛡️ Security Features